casework/CASE-Implementation-PROV-O/README.md

 The version of `prov` that `case_prov_dot` draws its designs from is tracked as a Git submodule.
 This tracking is not for any purpose of importing code.
 The [`prov.dot` package](https://github.com/trungdong/prov/blob/2.0.0/src/prov/dot.py) is imported as a library for its styling dictionaries, though this CASE project implements its own dot-formatted render to implement some extending design decisions, some of which are specific to CASE concepts.

 [Conventions provided by the W3C](https://www.w3.org/2011/prov/wiki/Diagrams) were found after initial design of this section.
 Color selection has not been compared, but directional flow has been adopted.
-Notably, **time flows from up to down**, and when compared, **left to right**.  *(Note, though, that left-to-right temporal flow is not yet implemented.)*
+Notably, **time flows from up to down**, and "Arrows point 'back into the past.'"

 ### Departures from original visual-design vocabularies